 Stereo pairs, demonstrating posterior course of the supreme intercostal artery at the level of dorsal ribs

 Fenestrated vertebral artery; small segmental vessels are also seen (black arrows)

 CTA curved reformatted image of a hypoplastic basilar artery which effectively (though never completely) peters out before reaching the contralateral vert.

-Vert-deep cervical anastomosis.
-In this case of vert origin dissection, the ascending cervical artery (from the thyrocervical trunk) took over the deep cervical territory (no identifiable costocervial trunk on the subclavian injection).
+Vert-ascending cervical anastomosis.
+In this case of vert origin dissection, the ascending cervical artery (from the thyrocervical trunk) took over the deep cervical territory (no identifiable costocervical trunk on the subclavian injection).
 Several segmental anastomoses are present with robust reconstitution of the vertebral artery.

 Diagram of the same arrangement, with dissected origin of vert, and reconstitution via multiple segmental arteries through the ascending cervical artery, in setting of hypoplastic deep cervical